Ksa outlines 2026 supervision priorities focusing on illegal gambling operations and vulnerable player protection with new organizational structure.

-The Kansspelautoriteit (KSA) has outlined an intensified enforcement strategy for 2026, placing greater emphasis on combating illegal gambling operations and strengthening player protection measures across the Netherlands.
+The Kansspelautoriteit (KSA) has outlined its supervision agenda for 2026, placing greater emphasis on combating illegal gambling operations and strengthening player protection measures.
+The Dutch gambling authority identified five core themes that will guide its regulatory priorities throughout the year.

 Toezichtagenda Kansspelautoriteit 2026 (PDF - 90.56 kB)